vaheedsk36/essential-notes/linux-essential-notes.md

 # linux-essentials
-This repo covers all essential commands and concepts, which will be handy if you are wirking on a linux machine
+This repo covers basic essential commands and concepts, which will be handy if you are wirking on a linux machine.
+But, if you want to explore more things conceptually and detailed explanation, then checkout `Learn Linux in depth (recommended)` section, its not mine but someone, I follow for stuff related to linux.

 ## Topics Covered
 - [Basic Cursor Shortcuts](#basic-cursor-shortcuts)